 Medicaid - Your family may be eligible if your household income qualifies, but eligibility varies by family size.
-For example, you can make up to \$2,795 per month for a household of four.
+For example, if you have children in the home between the ages of 6 and 18, you can make up to \$3,013 per month for a household of four.
 Enrollees are not required to pay any charges for covered services.